tengstrand/lein-polylith/migrate/migrate.md

   - Environments can have their own `tests` (and even `src` and `resources` folder).
   - Output from the text execution is displayed continously.
 - The REPL experience has been improved.
-When working with a codebases that contains interfaces that are implemented by more than one component (often larger systems) the new tool now allows you to easily switch between different configurations to e.g. emulate different environments, which is solved by selecting what `profiles` should be active.
+When working with a codebases that contains interfaces that are implemented by more than one component (more common in larger systems) it's now possible to switch between configurations to immitate different environments, by the use of `profiles` which is a new concept.
 - No need for the `prompt` command.
 The new `poly` command is several times faster than the old Leiningen based plugin and starts in a second.
-- Any `:import` statement is also added to the list of imports, not just `:require`.
-- Improved workspace checks and error messages.
+- Improved workspace checks, error messages.
+- New diagrams showing component and library dependencies.

 Other differences:
 - Arguments are passed to commands by name, like `poly create w name:my-ws top-ns:com.mycompany`.
 - No support for empty top namespaces.
 The use of empty top namespaces is bad practice.
+- Before, we created a "system" that automatically created a base.
+Now, bases and environments are created separately.
 - When you create a component or base, no example code is created, like the `add-two` functions.
-- The interface namespace can be configured to have another name than `interface`.
-This is used by the Polylith tool itself to avoid problems with the reserved word `interface` when AOT-compiled Clojure code is consumed as a library.
 - Type hints in functions are now part of the interface contract.
 - If a definition is defined as `defn` in one interface, it must be implemented as a function in all components for that interface (not mixing `defn` and `defmacro`)